 Skip to main content

-The Innobrix Planconfigurator can be found on the Planconfigurators page within Innobrix Studio.
-This is where all Planconfigurator projects are created.
+The Innobrix Plan Configurator is on the Plan Configurators page in Innobrix Studio.
+This is where all Plan Configurator projects are created.

 How does the Plan Configurator work?